Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene: Results

 The minor species detected in the TOF mass spectra provide additional insights into the present reaction network.
 CaOH$^+$ likely forms through reactions of Ca$^+$ with the residual water in the vacuum chamber~\cite{okada02a,wu24a}, while CaClOH$^+$ may originate from secondary reactions of CaCl$^+$ with the same background gas.
-The trace amounts of C$_2$H$_2$Ca$^+$ and C$_2$HCl$_2$Ca$^+$ represent minor reaction channels, similar to previous reports~\cite{mikhailov06a, bodi11a}.
-Previous photoelectron-photoion coincidence (PEPICO) studies of DCE~\cite{bodi11a} revealed that C$_2$H$_2^+$ and C$_2$HCl$_2^+$ ions exhibit higher appearance energies compared to the Cl and HCl elimination channels.
+The trace amounts of C$_2$H$_2$Ca$^+$ and C$_2$HCaCl$_2^+$ ($m/z = 135\,$u$, 137\,$u, and $139\,$u, barely detectable in the TOF-MS) represent minor reaction channels, similar to previous reports~\cite{mikhailov06a, bodi11a}.
+Previous photoelectron-photoion coincidence (PEPICO) studies of DCE~\cite{bodi11a} revealed that C$_2$H$_2^+$ (Cl$_2$ elimination) and C$_2$HCl$_2^+$ (H elimination) ions exhibit higher appearance energies compared to the Cl elimination channel.
 This observation suggests that the formation of these minor ionic products observed in our work likely proceeds through reaction with excited electronic states of Ca$^+$, rather than through the ground state.
-Given their small contribution to the overall product yield, these minor channels were excluded from our kinetic analysis.
+Given their small contribution to the overall product yield ($<$2\%), these minor channels were excluded from our kinetic analysis.